 - Start with the Club: Place the clubhead behind the ball first, aiming it squarely at your target.
 Taking your stance after the club is aimed prevents your body from getting misaligned.

-- Bend from the Hips: Now, for the move that feels weird but looks great.
-Stick your backside out slightly and tilt forward from your hips, keeping your back relatively straight.
-Don't't slouch or round your shoulders.
+- Bend from the Hips: Stick your backside out slightly and tilt forward from your hips, keeping your back relatively straight.
+Don't slouch or round your shoulders.
 This creates the space you need for your arms to swing freely.

-- Let Your Arms Hang: With your upper body tilted, a a very important step now is letting your arms just hang naturally down from your shoulders.
+- Let Your Arms Hang: With your upper body tilted, let your arms hang naturally down from your shoulders.
 If you stand too upright, your arms will be jammed into your body.
 If you're too bent over, they'll be reaching way out.
 Proper athletic tilt will let them hang directly below your shoulders.

 - Find Your Stance Width: For balance and power, your feet should be about shoulder-width apart for a mid-iron shot.
 Too narrow, and you'll struggle to turn your hips.
 Too wide, and you'll also restrict your hip rotation.
 You want to feel athletic and stable, distributing your weight 50/50 between your feet.

-- Check Ball Position: As a simple guide for brand new golfers, place the ball in the middle of your stance for your wedges and short irons (like an 9-iron and 8-iron).
-As the clubs get longer (7-iron, 6-iron, etc.), move the ball progressively forward, inch by inch.
+- Check Ball Position: For beginners, place the ball in the middle of your stance for wedges and short irons.
+As the clubs get longer, move the ball progressively forward.
 With a driver, the ball should be aligned with the inside of your lead heel.

 The Backswing: Winding Up the Engine